How to Get an Emergency Passport

 While it is technically possible to receive a passport within one day under certain emergency conditions, such as life-or-death situations or immediate travel after reporting a lost or stolen passport abroad, it is generally unlikely.
 Appointments and documentation must align perfectly, and the capability to issue a passport on the same day can depend heavily on the specific passport agency’s policies and workload.

 You might get unlucky and be unable to renew or get a passport before your scheduled departure.
-Thankfully, not all hope is lost as there are locations that do not require a U.S. passport to visit.
+Thankfully, not all hope is lost as there are destinations that do not require a U.S. passport to visit.

 Renew Your U.S. Passport Easily Before Your Trip